karthik9393/karthik9393/README.md

 ## 🧑‍💻 About Me

+Hey there!
+I'm Karthik Raj,

-I am a **Software Development Engineer**, where I specialize in building scalable microservices, automating machine learning workflows, and integrating DevOps practices to streamline development.
-With a **Master’s in Computer Science** from Texas A&M University - Corpus Christi and a **Bachelor’s in Electronics and Communications**, I have a passion for working at the intersection of **machine learning** and **cloud engineering**.
-I’m a continuous learner, excited about diving into new technologies and solving complex problems.
+I’m a Software Development Engineer who loves building scalable microservices, automating machine learning workflows, and diving into DevOps.
+I’ve got a Master’s in Computer Science from Texas A&M University - Corpus Christi and a Bachelor’s in Electronics and Communications, which led me to blend machine learning with cloud engineering in my day-to-day work.

-- 🔭 I’m currently working on **Query Optimization in Oracle Database** at State Of Nevada.
+What I'm up to: Currently optimizing queries in Oracle Database at the State of Nevada.

-- 🌱 I’m learning more about **AI-driven cloud solutions** and **advanced DevOps techniques**.
-- ⚡ Fun fact: I love automating workflows and boosting team productivity!
+Learning: Growing my skills in AI-driven cloud solutions and advanced DevOps techniques.

+Fun fact: I can’t help but automate everything I can—workflow efficiency is my jam!

 ---